Generic Name: ribociclib (rye-boe-SYE-klib) (Oral route)

 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep from freezing.

 Store the medicine in its original package.

-Precautions While Using Kisqali
+Precautions while using Kisqali

 It is very important that your doctor check your progress at regular visits to make sure this medicine is working properly.
 Blood tests may be needed to check for unwanted effects.

-Using this medicine while you are pregnant can harm your unborn baby.
+It is unlikely that a postmenopausal woman may become pregnant.
+But, using this medicine while you are pregnant can harm your unborn baby.
 If you are a woman who can bear children, your doctor may give you a pregnancy test before you start using this medicine to make sure you are not pregnant.
 Use an effective form of birth control to keep from getting pregnant during treatment and for at least 3 weeks after your last dose.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

 If you plan to have children, talk with your doctor before using this medicine.
 Some men using this medicine have become infertile (unable to have children).